vic-ma/howtodismantle.github.io/_posts/2025-04-18-Peak-a-Boo-Revealing-Peakboard-Hub-List-Data-in-your-Power-BI-Dashboards.md

 AccessToken = response[accessToken],
 {% endhighlight %}

-In the first part we define the URL to get the token.
-We need to build a list of headers with one entry: the API key.
-This list of headers goes into a list of options, that is used call the API.
-The variable "response" represents a tree of objects in the JSON response.
-We can easily address the access token by using brackets.
+1. We specify the URL for getting a token.
+2. We build a list of headers with a single entry: the API key.
+3. We place the list of headers into a list of options.
+4. We make an API call to the URL, with the list of options.
+5. The response represents a tree of objects in the JSON response string.
+We retrieve the access token from the response by using brackets.

-## Get the list table data as JSON string
+## Get the list table data as a JSON string

 {% highlight text %}
 listurl = "https://api.peakboard.com/public-api/v1/lists/list?Name=stockinfo",